This post is also available in: English (Engels)

 These objects are called WorkOrders.
 In the real world these can be documents, actual products on which work is done (reflected by the changing attributes of the products during the flow), or abstract objects that you only use as placeholders for the process flow steps.
 The closest corresponding concept in BPMN is the Token, however there is a fundamental difference with BPMN in that in LMN a WorkOrder can have an indefinite set of properties which can and will be modified during their processing in the execution flow, while in BPMN a token is stateless.
 And what is even more powerful: the modification of these properties is specified in stochastic terms as well!

 Each Transformator is a metaphor of a workplace, where one or more Transformers (think of Transformers as your work force) work on these objects.
 This work is modelled as changing one or more of the object’s properties, as explained above.
 This is an extremely powerful feature, and the most distinguishing one of LogSim, and significantly exceeds the possibilities in BPMN.

 The objects (or work orders) flowing through the model are instantiated by external agents, that send events into the organisation we are modelling.
 These events effectively instantiate these objects, with default properties.
+This is similar to BPMN in that most processes are triggered by external pools.
 External agents can also subscribe to receive events from any element within the model, on certain specified moments.